 340-096-0140 Special Rules Pertaining to Composting: Pathogen Reduction

-(1) All composting facilities must comply with this rule, except that agricultural operations as defined by ORS 467.120(2)(a) producing composted material for on-farm use are not subject to the requirements of this rule.
+(1) All composting facilities must comply with this rule, except that agricultural operations as defined by ORS 467.120(2)(a) producing composted material and digestate only for on-farm use are not subject to the requirements of this rule.
 The department may require that an agricultural operation comply with this rule if the department determines that such compliance is necessary to protect human health or the environment.

-(2) All composted material must meet the following limits:
+(2) All composted material and digestate, excluding composted material and digestate that is sent as feedstock to a composter with either a composting permit or registration, must meet the following limits:

 (a) For composted material produced from Type 1 or Type 3 feedstock, or a mix of Type 1 and 3 feedstocks, analysis must be performed for salmonella or fecal coliform and meet the following limits: